Skip to main content

 • Code of Ethics for Professional Accountants

-Auditors are subject to ethical requirements established by the Koninklijke Nederlandse Beroepsorganisatie van Accountants (NBA Netherlands) with oversight from the Netherlands Authority for the Financial Markets, as per the Accountancy Profession Act of 2014 (as amended).
+Auditors are subject to ethical requirements established by the Royal Netherlands Institute of Chartered Accountants (NBA Netherlands), with oversight by the Authority for the Financial Markets (AFM), pursuant to the Accountancy Profession Act.

 • International Public Sector Accounting Standards